glue-viz/glue/doc/developer_guide/testing.rst

 <https://travis-ci.org>`_ and `AppVeyor <https://www.appveyor.com/>`_.
 This is
 referred to as *Continuous Integration*.
-One of the nice things about continuous integration is that it allows us to automatically run the tests for different operating systems, Python versions, versions of Numpy, and Qt frameworks (PyQt4, PyQt5, and PySide).
+One of the nice things about continuous integration is that it allows us to automatically run the tests for different operating systems, Python versions, versions of Numpy, and Qt frameworks (PyQt5, and PySide2).

 `Travis <https://travis-ci.org>`_ runs tests on Linux and MacOS X, and `AppVeyor
 <https://www.appveyor.com/>`_ runs the tests on Windows.
 When you open a pull